 Hypersensitivity reactions have been reported in patients who have exhibited hypersensitivity to other selective 5HT3 receptor antagonists.
 Respiratory events should be treated symptomatically and clinicians should pay particular attention to them as precursors of hypersensitivity reactions.

 Ondansetron prolongs the QT interval in a dose-dependent manner (See section 5.1).
 In addition, post-marketing cases of Torsade de Pointes have been reported in patients using ondansetron.
 Avoid ondansetron in patients with congenital long QT syndrome.
-Ondansetron should be administered with caution to patients who have or may develop prolongation of QTc including patients with electrolyte abnormalities, congestive heart failure, bradyarrhythmias or patients taking other medicinal products that lead to QT prolongation or electrolyte abnormalities.
+Ondansetron should be administered with caution to patients who have or may develop prolongation of QTc including patients with electrolyte abnormalities, congestive heart failure, bradyarrhythmias, conduction disturbances and in patients taking antiarrhythmic agents or beta-adrenergic blocking agents or other medicinal products that lead to QT prolongation or electrolyte abnormalities.